doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

     >     - Updated internal policies and hiring practices to reflect inclusion commitments.
     > - **Why it matters for conservation:**
     >
-    >     > “To protect birds and the places they need, we need everyone at the table—and everyone to feel like they have a seat.”
+    >     > “To protect birds and the places they need, we need everyone at the table-and everyone to feel like they have a seat.”
     >     >
     >
     > ✅ *Recommended for: informing DCLT’s IDEA commitments, staff training, and community engagement approaches.*
     >
 - **Messaging Tone & Psychology**

-    > SGR – To Scare or Not to Scare
+    > SGR - To Scare or Not to Scare
     >
     >
     > ### Key Takeaways from “Fear and Hope in Climate Messages” (Climate Access):